2026 Machine Learning Operations (ML Ops) Graduate

 CortAIx and Thales

-At Thales, we focus on building and delivering robust, real‑world AI and Data solutions that make a tangible impact for our customers—and society at large.
-Our global CortAIx initiative unites over 600 AI and data specialists dedicated to developing trusted, operationally effective AI‑powered systems for some of the most challenging and complex environments.
-In the UK, CortAIx is accelerating this mission by fostering technology, talent, and research focused on ethical, transparent, and explainable AI.
-This programme presents a significant opportunity to work alongside our in‑house experts, whilst working towards a professional qualification in Applied AI Engineering.
+At Thales we focus on building and delivering robust, real‑world AI and Data solutions that make a tangible impact for our customers and society.
+Our global CortAIx initiative unites over 600 AI and data specialists dedicated to developing trusted, operationally effective AI‑powered systems for challenging and complex environments.
+In the UK, CortAIx is accelerating this mission by fostering technology, talent and research focused on ethical, transparent, and explainable AI.
+This programme presents a significant opportunity to work alongside our in‑house experts, while working towards a professional qualification in Applied AI Engineering.

 Graduate Programme

-During this two‑year programme, you will be under the sponsorship and guidance of the CortAIx Leadership team, where you will follow a structured and detailed learning pathway to fast‑track your development within your role.
+During this two‑year programme, you will receive sponsorship and guidance from the CortAIx Leadership team, following a structured and detailed learning path to fast‑track your development within your role.

-Following your Induction, you will be given the opportunity to enrol upon an Applied AI Engineering qualification with our external provider Corndel.
-Delivered in partnership with Imperial College London and supported by Microsoft, this qualification will run throughout your graduate programme – culminating with an End Point Assessment and a Level 6 Machine Learning Apprenticeship qualification.
-You will be given time each week to focus on your academic studies and for the rest of the time, you will be working alongside our ML experts – applying your academic learning into real‑life projects and challenges.
+After induction, you may enroll in an Applied AI Engineering qualification with our external provider Corndel, delivered in partnership with Imperial College London and supported by Microsoft.
+This qualification runs throughout your graduate programme and culminates with an End‑Point Assessment and a Level 6 Machine Learning Apprenticeship qualification.
+You will be given time each week to focus on academic studies, while the rest of the time you will work alongside our ML experts, applying academic learning to real‑life projects and challenges.

 Requirements

-You will have gained or be on track to achieve a bachelor’s degree in a STEM Subject in one of the following subject areas:
+You will have gained or be on track to achieve a bachelor’s degree in a STEM subject in one of the following areas:

 • Computer Science

-• All other digital degrees will be considered, but please note that to be eligible you must not hold a degree qualification in either an AI or Machine Learning related discipline.
+• All other digital degrees will be considered, but you must not hold a degree in an AI or Machine Learning related discipline.

-Please note that Graduate Development Programme (GDP) activities take place during the working week but may require the investment of some personal time for travel and follow‑up activities.
-You may have the opportunity to travel to Thales and non‑Thales sites throughout the UK when participating in GDP activities.
+Graduate Development Programme (GDP) activities take place during the working week but may require personal time for travel and follow‑up.
+You may need to travel within the UK as part of GDP activities.

 Benefits